edmundedgar/did-plc-p2p-guard-rails/README.md

 We use transactions on a public blockchain for the following purposes:

-1. Forcing through updates the directory won't sign.
+1. Forcing through updates that directory refuses to accept.
 2. P2P-timestamping signed merkle roots for reorg-proofing.
+This can be done by anyone whenever they like, or never.
 3. Rotating the keys the directory signs with.

 ## Motivation